polterguy/phosphorusfive-dox/chapter-19.md

 The create-display file can be found [here](https://github.com/polterguy/sephia-five/blob/v0.5/create-display.hl) - https://github.com/polterguy/sephia-five/blob/v0.5/create-display.hl

 This is our last file in the main root folder, and has one single responsibility; Create the main widgets on our page.
 It has little logic in fact, besides declaring our main wireframe HTML/widget structure, and have _"outsourced"_ most of its logic, to other helper files.
 This allows us to create a clean separation of logic and UI, creating a cleaner and more reciliant architecture, arguably resembling that you're used to have from MVC frameworks, and similar types of architectures.
-Notice, this approach, could probably have been taken much further, but it's still very strong in the architecture of the system, as it is in its 0.5 version.
+Notice, this approach, could probably have been taken much further, but it's still quite strong already in the architecture of the system, as it is in its 0.5 version.

 Besides from an initial invocation at the bottom to evaluate our _"@SEPHIA/inbox/show.hl"_ file, there are few things in this file, which you shouldn't already know well by now.
 One interesting thing though, can be found at line 130, where we create a _"hidden"_ Ajax event, which we will consume from JavaScript, on the client side, to periodically poll the server, to fetch new emails from our POP3 server.
 At line 143, we inject the JavaScript during initial creation, to immediately invoke this Ajax event, which is why once the system loads, it immediately creates a poll towards the server, to fetch new items from your POP3 account.